-Requirements for Closing a Medical Practice (Following Agreement to Never Register/Never Practice)
+Requirements for Closing a Practice (Following Agreement to Never Register/Never Practice)

-- Licensee shall immediately cease and desist from engaging in the practice of medicine in New York State, or under Licensee's New York license, in accordance with the terms of the Order.
-In addition, Licensee shall refrain from providing an opinion as to professional practice or its application and from representing that Licensee is eligible to practice medicine in New York or pursuant to a New York license. - 2.
+- 1. Licensee shall immediately cease and desist from engaging in practice as a physician assistant in New York State, or under Licensee's New York license, in accordance with the terms of the Order.
+In addition, Licensee shall refrain from providing an opinion as to professional practice or its application and from representing that Licensee is eligible to practice as a physician assistant in New York or pursuant to a New York license. - 2.
 Within 5 days of the Order's effective date, Licensee shall deliver Licensee's current biennial registration, if any, to the Office of Professional Medical Conduct (OPMC) at Riverview Center, 150 Broadway, Suite 355, Albany, New York 12204-2719. - 3.
-Within 15 days of the Order's effective date, Licensee shall, with regard to New York practice or practice anywhere pursuant to Licensee's New York license, notify all patients of the cessation of Licensee's medical practice, and shall refer all patients to another licensed practicing physician for continued care, as appropriate.
-Licensee shall notify, in writing, each health care plan with which the Licensee contracts or is employed, and each hospital where Licensee has privileges, that Licensee has ceased medical practice.
-Within 45 days of the Order's effective date, Licensee shall provide OPMC with written documentation that all patients and hospitals have been notified of the cessation of Licensee's medical practice. - 4.
-Licensee shall, with regard to New York practice or practice anywhere pursuant to Licensee's New York ticense, make arrangements for the transfer and maintenance of all patient medical records.
+Within 15 days of the Order's effective date, Licensee shall, with regard to New York practice or practice anywhere pursuant to Licensee's New York license, notify all patients of the cessation of Licensee's practice as a physician assistant, and shall refer all patients to another licensed health care provider for continued care, as appropriate.
+Licensee shall notify, in writing, each health care plan with which the Licensee contracts or is employed, and each hospital where Licensee has privileges, that Licensee has ceased practice as a physician assistant.
+Within 45 days of the Order's effective date, Licensee shall provide OPMC with written documentation that all patients and hospitals have been notified of the cessation of Licensee's practice as a physician assistant. - 4.
+Licensee shall, with regard to New York practice or practice anywhere pursuant to Licensee's New York license, make arrangements for the transfer and maintenance of all patient medical records.
 Within 30 days of the Order's effective date, Licensee shall notify OPMC of these arrangements, including the name, address, and telephone number of an appropriate and acceptable contact persons who shall have access to these records.
 Original records shall be retained for at least 6 years after the last date of service rendered to a patient or, in the case of a minor, for at least 6 years after the last date of service or 3 years after the patient reaches the age of majority, whichever time period is longer.
 Records shall be maintained in a safe and secure place that is reasonably accessible to former patients.
 The arrangements shall include provisions to ensure that the information in the record is kept confidential and is available only to authorized persons.
 When a patient or a patient's representative requests a copy of the patient's medical record, or requests that the original medical record be sent to another health care provider, a copy of the record shall be promptly provided or forwarded at a reasonable cost to the patient (not to exceed 75 cents per page.)
 Radiographic, sonographic and similar materials shall be provided at cost.
 A qualified person shall not be denied access to patient information solely because of an inability to pay.